-You can also omit the fruit at all and go for a plain buckle which then would be a traditional Coffee Cake.
+You can also omit the fruit at and go for a plain buckle which then would be more like a traditional Gluten Free Coffee Cake.

 Absolutely!
 Just skip the cream cheese layer if it's not your thing.
 I would recommend folding in some blueberries in the dough batter before adding it to the 8x8 cake pan.
 Top with additional blueberries and streusel and bake for 35-45 minutes.
 The baking time will be less since we do not have a cheesecake layer to worry about.

 I share my recipes in grams and by weight since baking by weight is the most accurate way to bake.
 Digital Scales are very affordable and very affordable.
 You can purchase them on Amazon for less than a set of measuring cups.
 Measuring cups are very inaccurate and can cause significant errors when it comes to gluten-free baking or baking in general.
 Especially since I bake with gluten-free flours which weigh differently than “regular” flours.
 I do provide some ingredients like spices and leavening agents in measuring spoons.
 To learn more about Baking with a digital scale, make sure to check out my post about Baking by weight.

 All my recipes are tested and developed with a conventional oven.
 I always bake my baked goods on the rack placed in the MIDDLE of my oven.
 This way the heat coming from the bottom will not burn my baked goods.